Free Health Care,

 Another great first step would be letting people buy into Medicare or offering a public health insurance option.
 Because of Medicare’s incredibly efficiency or that of a national public insurance option, this would very quickly force the giant monopoly for-profit health insurance companies to compete for customers with better prices.

+Oregon has already passed a law that gives health care to just about everyone, regardless of income or type of insurance.
 Americans work more hours than the people of any other rich nation.
 We deserve free health care.
 It would save many thousands of lives and make our nation and economy stronger.